oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 ##### Updated APIs

-*   **hotplugNic** - the vdsm should connect the Vnic's Network according to the 'wired' property passed on the Vnic.
+*   **hotplugNic** - the vdsm should connect the Vnic's Network according to the 'linkState' property passed on the Vnic.
-*   **createVm** - the vdsm should connect each of the Vm's Vnics according to the 'wired' property passed on the each Vnic.
+*   **createVm** - the vdsm should connect each of the Vm's Vnics according to the 'linkState' property passed on the each Vnic.

-In both cases, 'wired' property would be implemented by setting libvirt's <link state> element <http://libvirt.org/formatdomain.html#elementLink> .
+In both cases, 'linkState' property would be implemented by setting libvirt's <link state> element <http://libvirt.org/formatdomain.html#elementLink> .
 New vdsm errors will be added:

     UPDATE_VNIC_FAILED- code 51